Modules are components of the Hierarchical Model View Controller application design pattern further explained in chapter

 - Each module may contain a config/routes.lc file.
 Note, this file is mandatory if a module controller is used as application controller.

-- Each module may contain a language directory, a helpers directory, a libraries directory, a plugins directory and a stacks directory.
+- Each module may contain an extensions directory, a language directory, a helpers directory, a libraries directory, a models directory and a stacks directory.

 Structure of a HMVC Module